 When using the pods it is essential that your hands are completely dry when handling them or the outer film will begin to dissolve.
 You should also keep the outer storage container sealed when not in use - especially if you live in a high humidity area - to prevent damage from moisture.

-The pods are cute and colorful and should always be kept away from children, vulnerable adults and pets.
+The pods are cute and colorful and should always be kept away from children, vulnerable adults, and pets.
 They look a bit like candy, feel like silly putty and can squirt into eyes or mouths if punctured.
-Call 911 or poison control immediately if a child swallows any of the product or the pod bursts and squirts into eyes or mouth.